canada-ca/digital-playbook-guide-numerique/fr/9-gerer-risques-matiere-securite-protection-renseignements-personnels.md

 * Where collecting personal information, inform users about privacy rights and protections, and about their right to access and correct their own personal information.
 * Use appropriate de-identification strategies to minimize the risk of disclosing personal information.
 * Incorporate privacy safeguards into partnership and data sharing agreements.
-* Develop your system with the 7 principles of Privacy by Design in mind.
+* Develop your system with the [7 principles of Privacy by Design (Information and Privacy Commissioner of Ontario)](https://www.ipc.on.ca/wp-content/uploads/Resources/7foundationalprinciples.pdf) in mind.
 * Ensure that privacy breach protocol is implemented and understood.
 Federal institutions are required to notify the Office of the Privacy Commissioner of Canada (OPC) and the Treasury Board of Canada Secretariat (TBS) of all material privacy breaches and of the mitigation measures being implemented, if the breach involves sensitive personal information and could reasonably be expected to cause serious injury to the individual.
 * Establish a data access audit process to provide assurance to users that their data has not been accessed in an unauthorized manner.
 * Establish agreements with 3rd parties who may benefit from receiving data from your service in accordance with guidance such as the TBS Guidance on Preparing Information Sharing Agreements Involving Personal Information, to ensure they will treat your data with appropriate care.